tvsnarayana/AzureDevTestDeploy/environmentSetup.md

     $ cp script/config.tmpl config.sh

-Now edit this file, being sure to change any entries of the form '< DESCRIPTIVE TEST >'.
+Now edit this file, being sure to change (at least) the STAGING_MACHINE_NAME which must be world unique.

 ## Install Docker and Docker Machine ##